 Halloween is one of the most exciting holidays — for children and adults!
-Playing dress up is always fun and free candy is definitely worth getting excited about.
-To keep this holiday on a positive note, a little pre-planning and precaution can keep everyone safe and smiling.
+Playing dress up is always fun and free candy is great, too.
+Safety is first though, and, like last Halloween, you may have to consider social distancing in addition to traffic, visibility and costume safety.
+To keep this holiday on a positive note, a little pre-planning and precaution while trick-or-treating can keep everyone safe and smiling.

+There are more ways to help make sure trick-or-treating is a worry-free evening.
 Our handy list of safety tips for Halloween is great to review before the big night out so everyone can focus on fun.
-Here’s what to keep in mind.
+Here’s what to keep in mind:

-Follow the rules of the road.
 While the lure of a decorated house across the street can be tempting, it’s important to stay on track and cross only at corners or in crosswalks.
-Don’t forget to look both ways to check for traffic.
-Drivers should go beyond normal safe driving habits — it’s smart to be extra vigilant for everyone’s safety.
+Remind the kiddos to look both ways to check for traffic.
+And, if you’ll be behind the wheel, make sure to go beyond normal safe driving habits — it’s smart to be extra vigilant for everyone’s safety.

-Be visible.
 Reflective tape should be used as much as possible on costumes, candy bags, strollers and wagons.
 Consider bringing glow sticks and flashlights as well.
-This tip is two-fold — you want to be visible to others so they see you crossing the street or coming down the sidewalk and you’ll appreciate the extra light when trying to maneuver up unfamiliar steps, sidewalks and streets.
+This tip is two-fold — you want to be visible to others so they see you crossing the street or coming down the sidewalk, and you’ll appreciate the extra light when trying to maneuver up unfamiliar steps, sidewalks and streets.
 Win-win!

-Hopefully these trick or treating safety tips set you up for a spooky good holiday and memories that will last a lifetime.
+Halloween can be a ghoulishly good time, but being safe and health conscious during the festivities is important.
+Hopefully these trick-or-treating safety tips set you up for a spectacular, spooky holiday and memories that will last a lifetime.